StampedPassp0rt/DSI-DC-1/week-01/2.1-lesson/readme.md

 ### STUDENT PRE-WORK
 *Before this lesson, you should already be able to:*
-- Have a cursory explanation/idea of if/else, if/elif/else, loops, and functions.
+- Have a cursory explanation/idea of if/else, if/elif/else, and functions.

 ## Morning Exercise/Pseudocode